 Accomplishing goals is fun.
 Reaching milestones, no matter how “small,” can be the push we need to keep going during an unpleasant moment or it can be a sweet affirmation that we’re doing what we’re “supposed to be doing” with our lives.

 Record several milestones you want to reach in growth and sales.
 Examples: Reaching 100 visitors per month, then reaching 10 per day, then 1,000 per month and so on.
-Or, selling your first eBook, then selling 5 eBooks per month, then 100 per year, etc. Other examples might be reaching a certain level of monthly income, or earning enough to buy a new computer.
+Or, selling your first eBook, then selling 5 eBooks per month, and then 100 per year, to infinity.
+Other examples might be reaching a certain level of monthly income, or earning enough to buy a new computer.
 You get the point.

 8.0 Continuing Ed + Growth Plan